-Practitioners should monitor the extent to which the supports were delivered as planned.
+Practitioners, in partnership with the child and family, should monitor the extent to which the supports were delivered as planned.

-Practitioners should monitor the child's and family's progress towards goals.
+Practitioners, in partnership with the child and family, should monitor progress towards the child's and family's goals.

-Practitioners should monitor the child's and family's generalisation and maintenance of use of skills across people, settings, and activities, and over time.
+Practitioners, in partnership with the child and family, should monitor the child's and family's generalisation and maintenance of skills across people, settings, and activities, and over time.

-Practitioners should monitor the costs and benefits to the child and family of receiving the supports.
+Practitioners, in partnership with the child and family, should monitor the costs and benefits to the child and family of receiving the supports.

-Practitioners should monitor for unplanned outcomes associated with the supports they deliver.
+Practitioners, in partnership with the child and family, should monitor for unplanned outcomes associated with the supports they deliver.